ndkgit339/FastSpeech2-filled_pause_speech_synthesis/README.md

 ```
 use_fp_tag: True or False
 ```
 - Write down the path to a checkpoint file of a pretrained model in ``config/.../train.yaml``.
-You can download a checkpoint file of a pretrained model from FastSpeech2-JSUT_600000.pth.tar(google drive link).
-Put the file on ``output/JSUT/ckpt/``.
 ```
 fine_tune: True
 fine_tune_ckpt_path: "./output/JSUT/ckpt/FastSpeech2-JSUT_600000.pth.tar"